Check Out These 20 Creative Swag Bag Ideas

 11. Include vintage swag

 If your team is mostly made up of millennials or members of Gen Z, include some nostalgic gift items that will take them back to the ’90s and ’00s, such as classic candies or temporary tattoos that they can have fun trading on their lunch break.
+For holistic wellness centric or quirkier gatherings, crystals and tarot cards can be fun, too!

 12. Prioritize travel items